 - Ask the Team – Ask your team to choose five adjectives that describe your brand personality traits the best.
 When you get the answers, search for common attributes or a theme that repeats itself.
 Inconsistencies in opinions mean that you have a serious branding problem.
 If your employees can’t figure out what your brand is all about, customers won’t either.

 - Analyze Your Content – Examine the way you communicate through your content.
 Look at your last 20-30 social media posts, blog posts, and sales materials.

 When you analyze your content in its entirety, you’ll discover commonalities in your approach.
 Your content might hold the secret to defining your brand voice.

 Find the Message That You Want to Share

-Your brand must have a core message that you want to share.
+Your brand must have a core message that you want to share, whether it’s for local or international branding.
 It’s a statement that tells everyone why your brand matters, and how you’re different from your competitors.
 The core message must convey the relevant brand values and the differences that make you unique.

 Developing Your Message

 Messages should address specific needs, and in most of the cases, they are the same as the brand’s tagline.
 Here’s an example of a brand message you may recognize immediately: